-Board member of Ascelia Pharma Inc. and Ascelia Inventive AB.
+Board member of Ascelia Pharma Inc. and Ascelia Incentive AB.
 CEO of Oncoral Pharma ApS.

-Holdings in Ascelia Pharma (7 March 2024) 370.645 shares in Ascelia Pharma AB.
+Holdings in Ascelia Pharma (10 March 2025) 681,745 shares in Ascelia Pharma AB.

 Julie Waras Brogren

 Born 1972.
-Deputy Chief Executive

-Officer and responsible for the duties

-of the Chief Financial Officer and Chief
+Deputy Chief Executive Officer and responsible for the duties of the Chief Financial Officer and Chief Commercial Officer.

-Commercial Officer.

 Joined in 2020.

-Julie Waras Brogren has more than 20 years experience from life science leadership and commercialization, including cross-functional drug launches and medical devices.
-Julie was previously President of BresoTEC, Canada and has held various leadership positions at Novo Nordisk in Denmark and Latin America, including as Senior Director of the Launch Office for the Victoza® GLP-a and degludec insulin launches.
-Julie also has board experience from life science companies.
+Julie Waras Brogren has more than 20 years experience from life science leadership within finance, product development and commercial launches in both big pharma and start-ups.
+Julie was previously President of BresoTEC medtech in Canada and has held various leadership positions at Novo Nordisk in Denmark and Latin America, including as Senior Director of the Launch Office for the Victoza[®] GLP-1 and degludec insulin launches.
+Julie also has board experience from biotech and medtech companies.
 She started her career at Accenture.
 Julie joined Ascelia in 2020 as CCO and in 2022 she also became Deputy CEO.
-Since 2023, she is also responsible for the duties of CFO and Investor Relations.
+Since 2023, she is also CFO.